fmoda3/nix-configs/README.md

     Would you like to load darwin configuration in /etc/bashrc? [y/n] y Would you like to create /run? [y/n] y

+Note: If you installed Nix in Single User, you may want to respond Yes to the first prompt and edit the configuration to disable the nix-daemon.
+This repo's configs have the nix-daemon enabled, and will need that changed as well before switching below.

 Link Config:

     rm ~/.nixpkgs/darwin-configuration.nix